mwsundberg/DMST290-Project4/project04-architecture.md

     - [Description]

 # Choreography
-I will group and order the designs based upon chronilogical order, grouping them by Year if selecting designs across years.
+I will group and order the designs based upon chronological order, grouping them by Year if selecting designs across years.